Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Ensemble Heuristic-Distilled MLPs

 Ma et al.~\citep{linkmoe} demonstrated that combining multiple heuristics generally improves performance.
-So a straightforward approach is to first ensemble multiple heuristics and then distill a single MLP from the combined heuristic signals.
-However, as discussed in Section \ref{sec:better_model}, a stronger model does not always translate into a better teacher.
-Unfortunately, this holds true when mixing heuristics.

-Figure \ref{fig:mix_heuristic_ranking} presents the accuracy rankings (Hits@20) of CN, CSP, and their combination (CN+CSP), alongside the accuracy rankings of their corresponding student MLPs.
-While the combined heuristic indeed achieves higher accuracy, its distilled MLP performs worse than those distilled from individual heuristics.
-We hypothesize that this occurs because mixing heuristics increases structural complexity, making it more difficult for MLPs to learn effectively.
-These results indicate that directly distilling from a mixture of heuristics is not a viable solution.
+So a straightforward approach is to ensemble heuristics and distill a single MLP from the combined signals.
+However, as discussed in Section \ref{sec:better_model}, stronger models do not always yield better students.
+Unfortunately, this holds true for mixing heuristics.
+Figure~\ref{fig:mix_heuristic_ranking} shows that while CN+CSP outperforms CN and CSP individually, its distilled MLP performs worse.
+We hypothesize that mixing heuristics increases structural complexity, making it harder for the MLP to learn.
+These results suggest that direct distillation from combined heuristics is not effective.